railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

 	*Customization* generally refers to something that requires a bit of technical effort (such as creating specialized code modules) and creates a non-standard system.

-	*Configuration* is less radical – it's the general process of setting all the parameters of the software to fit the needs of your system (often called *parameterization* or *setup*).
+	*Configuration* is less radical – it is the general process of setting all the parameters of the software to fit the needs of your system (often called *parametrization* or *setup*).
 	Configuration is also, by convention, the name of the sub-menu below each of Open ERP's top-level menus that is accessible only to the administrative user for that section.

 	*Personalization* is just that subset of configuration options that shapes the system to the particular operational and/or stylistic wishes of a person or company.

-Using the *OpenOffice.org Report Designer* module you can change any part of any of the reports produced by the system.
-The system administrator can configure each report to modify its layout and style, or even the data that's provided there.
+Using the *OpenOffice Report Designer* module you can change any part of any of the reports produced by the system.
+The system administrator can configure each report to modify its layout and style, or even the data that is provided there.

-.. note::  The OpenOffice.org Report Editor
+.. note::  The OpenOffice Report Designer

-	The OpenOffice.org plug-in enables you not only to configure the reports of the basic products in Open ERP but also to create entirely new report templates.
+	The OpenOffice Report Designer plug-in enables you not only to configure the reports of the basic products in Open ERP but also to create entirely new report templates.
 	When the user uses Open ERP's client interface, OpenOffice can create a report template that has access to all the data available to any Open ERP document type.